fagan2888/PrgOpenstreetmap/docs/report.md

 ## Data Exploration

 In this section data is explored with the help of SQL queries.
 All SQL queries are stored in separate .sql files in /sql/scripts.
-Queries are run with Python DB Api, results are stored in corresponding csv files in /sql/query_results.
+Queries are run with Python DB API, results are stored in corresponding csv files in /sql/query_results.

 ###Find Vegetarian Restaurants